xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 ## Advanced Lane Finding Project

 This is a project for Udacity self-driving car Nanodegree program.
-The aim of this project is to identify the lane in from a dash camera video.
-The implementation of the project is in the file `lane_detection.py`, and the explanation of the pipeline is in this README and `lane_detection.ipynb`.
+The aim of this project is to identify the lane in a dash camera video.
+The implementation of the project is in the file `lane_detection.py`, and the explanation of the pipeline is in this README and in `lane_detection.ipynb`.
 The final video output is [here](https://www.youtube.com/watch?v=R33rvELUTQQ).

-The steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-In the following, each step in the pipeline are explained in details.
+In this README, each step in the pipeline will be explained in details.

 [//]: # (Image References)